christianscooty/Final_Project/README.md

 ## Stage 2

-My second goal was to be able to visualize the differences in crime between this 2020 and the corresponding 2019 dates.
+My second goal was to be able to visualize the differences in crime between 2020 and the corresponding 2019 dates.
 Below, I have included a visualization of the workflow for this second stage in the project.

 ![Stage 2 Workflow](images/stage2_workflow.PNG)